sassoftware/sas-trustworthy-ai-life-cycle/website/docs/7-monitor-model.md

 The model no longer meets predetermined thresholds.
 What are the next steps?

 * [ ] Retrain models with new data.
 If selected, please return to step 3.
+* [ ] Fine tune the models with existing data.
+If selected, return to step 4.
 * [ ] Set a new champion model.
 If selected, please return to step 5.
 * [ ] Update the project documentation, if selected, please return to step 2.
 * [ ] End the workflow.
 If selected, please depreciate the project.